For us, it may seem sad or disturbing, but for many, post-mortem photography brought great relief for grieving loved ones.

-During the Victorian era, post mortem photography – or photographing the dead – was a normal part of American and European culture.
+During the Victorian era, post-mortem photography – or photographing the dead – was a normal part of the American and European cultures.
 These Victorian death photos assist with the grieving process.
 They also served to document what a deceased loved one looked like at a time when photography was not as commonplace.
-In other words, a death photo might be the only picture a family has of a baby or parent may be the only image from which to remember a person.
+In other words, a death photo of a baby or parent may be the only image from which to remember a person.

 When Did Post Mortem Photography First Appear